 The fear of the LORD is the beginning of knowledge.
 If sinners entice you, don’t consent.
 Wisdom calls aloud in the street.

 proverbs.
 The Hebrew word is meshalim.
-It means sayings expressing commonly-held wisdom.

 wisdom.
 The Hebrew word is hokhmah.

 to receive instruction.
 A wise person is able to be taught.
-Are you teachable?

 to give prudence.
 A wise person teaches other people the wise path.